-Field Description

-Accounting

-Access code This allows you to apply a special rating to outgoing calls made by customers from their

-voice mailboxes.

-For example, if an administrator specifies the

-VOICEMAIL access code in the application settings, then PortaBilling® will use a rating

-entry with this very access code from the

-account's product to authorize outgoing calls

-from users' voice mailboxes.

-Prompts &

-notifications

-Credit accounts You can configure your IVR applications to

-balance announce the current balance for credit accounts in one

-announcement of two modes:

-Funds / balance - For prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); Balance - Always announce balance (this is the classic mode, ideal for typical postpaid customers).
-Note that the third mode, Backward · · compatibility mode is enabled by default.
+Field Description Accounting Access code This allows you to apply a special rating to outgoing calls made by customers from their voice mailboxes.
+For example, if an administrator specifies the VOICEMAIL access code in the application settings, then PortaBilling® will use a rating entry with this very access code from the account's product to authorize outgoing calls from users' voice mailboxes.
+Prompts & notifications Credit accounts You can configure your IVR applications to balance announce the current balance for credit accounts in one announcement of two modes: Funds / balance - For prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); Balance - Always announce balance (this is the classic mode, ideal for typical postpaid customers).

+Note that the third mode, Backward compatibility mode is enabled by default.
 It preserves the announcements exactly the way they worked in releases prior to MR35.
-Announce credit If enabled, the balance announced to the end user limit will be followed by an announcement of the credit limit.
+Announce credit limit If enabled, the balance announced to the end user will be followed by an announcement of the credit limit.
 This allows you to separate cases where credit limits are assigned only as a precaution (and so the end user should not really know about them) from cases where they are an integral part of the service (e.g. loyal customers are rewarded with an increased credit limit the longer they stay with you).
-Full mailbox Select this check box to play a notification notification during voicemail access when a mailbox is full.
-Play dial-tone The IVR plays the dial tone when end users make notification outgoing calls from their voice mailboxes.
-Language Select languages This option allows the user to select the language(s) to be used for voice prompts.
+Full mailbox notification Select this check box to play a notification during voicemail access when a mailbox is full.
+Play dial-tone notification The IVR plays the dial tone when end users make outgoing calls from their voice mailboxes.
+Language Select languages This option allows the user to select the language(s) Select languages to be used for voice prompts.
 Click Select languages to open the language selection dialog box and define languages in a specific order, and then upon reaching an access number, the end user can choose one of these languages.
-Prompts Tiompts · customization IVR prompts can be customized per access number. customization IVR prompts can be customized per access number.
-Specify the directory where the custom prompt files customization customization Specify the directory where the custom prompt files customization Specify the directory where the custom prompt files are located.
-The Media Server will look for the customization Specify the directory where the custom prompt files are located.
+Prompts customization Brand prompts IVR prompts can be customized per access number.
+Specify the directory where the custom prompt files are located.
 The Media Server will look for the prompts in that folder first and if found - use them.

-For example, put customized English prompts under the directory /porta_var/psmsc/custom- files/prompts/brands/my_company/en and specify "my_company" in this field.
-Confirm by If this option is enabled, the IVR suggests pound confirmation of multi-digit input by pressing the '#' key.
-Default prompt The maximum number of seconds the system waits timeout, sec until a user dials a key before playing a prompt.
+Otherwise, it will use default files.
+For example, put customized English prompts under the directory /porta_var/psmsc/custom-files/prompts/brands/my_company/en and specify Confirm by "my_company" in this field.
+If this option is enabled, the IVR suggests pound confirmation of multi-digit input by pressing the '#' key.
+Default prompt timeout, sec The maximum number of seconds the system waits until a user dials a key before playing a prompt.
 By default: 3.
+Application specific

-Application specific Allow to check Select this check box to allow end users to check account balance current balance from voice mailbox.
+Allow to check Select this check box to allow end users to check account balance current balance from voice mailbox.
 Allow to place Select this check box to allow end users to make an outgoing call outgoing calls from voice mailbox.
 Extended When selected, this allows end users to access the greetings Extended greetings options voicemail menu and options menu change their voicemail greetings.